-Objective/Activity Funding Required Partners and Technical Assistance Required Activity 12.3 All agencies have access to a centralized GIS database with non-protected data also made accessible to the general public \$65,000 Lead: DCRM GIS specialist, GIS Specialist Activity 12.4 Incorporate GIS data into planning, permitting, and decision-making Partners: OPD(?)
-GIS Specialist; GIS Working Group Objective 13: By 2025 the Garapan Revitalization Taskforce and Watershed Working Group have an action plan base manage at least 50 acres (of drainage area) to address stormwater impacts through new structural sto impervious cover and in turf by 2030 turf - Activity 13.1 By 2022 develop a Stormwater Management Plan for Garapan watershed that identifies and prioritizes high priority stormwater BMPs that provide the most bang for the buck.
-These may include sites identified in the HW Model: \$200,000 Lead: OPD -Garapan Revitalization Task Force Additional Rain tanks and Cisterns installed (10 acres) Constructed Wetland at Navy Hill (134 acres) Bioretention - (10 acres) Partners: DPW Green Roof - (10 acres) Redevelopment improvement of impervious surface (30acres) Semi-annual catch basin cleanings (50 acres) Sugar King Hill road stabilization, runoff attenuation, and treatment CUC, BECQ, private partners Activity 13.2 Implement top priority stormwater BMPs in Garapan with implemented action plan components covering at least 25 acres by 2025 and aiming for 50 acres by 2030 Unknown, depending on identified BMPs.
-(Likely millions \$\$\$) Retrofits = These include practices such as biorentetion, cisterns, and green roofs.
-These would be demonstrations with willing landowners) specific projects done or n public lands (or as subsidized Redevelopment.
-These would occur when a hotel or commercial parcel for apply for redevelopment a the overall site impervious cover or lawn area to something more sustainable.
-The model includes an cover on site.
-For example, if there were 10 parking spaces, they would only have 9 as part of redevelopment.
-It should not to be interpreted as 10% impervious cover reduction for the watershed.
-Rather 10 of redevelopment parcels. average reduction of 109 opment or add a landsca % of the existing impervious pe island for the other 1
+Objective/Activity Funding Required Partners and Technical Assistance Required \$65,000 \$65,000 \$cncies have access to a centralized GIS database with non-protected data also made accessible general public Lead: DCRM GIS specialist, GIS Specialist Activity 12.4 Incorporate GIS data into planning, permitting, and decision-making Partners: OPD(?)
+GIS Specialist; GIS Working Group Objective 13: By 2025 the Garapan Revitalization Taskforce and Watershed Working Group have an action plan bas manage at least 50 acres (of drainage area) to address stormwater impacts through new structural strippervious cover and in turf by 2030 turf The state of the s Activity 13.1 By 2022 develop a Stormwater Management Plan for Garapan watershed that identifies and prioritizes high priority stormwater BMPs that provide the most bang for the buck.
+These may include sites identified in the HW Model: \$200,000 Lead: OPD -Garapan Revitalization Task Force Additional Rain tanks and Cisterns installed (10 acres) Constructed Wetland at Navy Hill (134 acres) Partners:

+covering at least 25 acres by 2025 and aiming for 50 acres by 2030 Retrofits = These include practices such as biorentetion, cisterns, and green roofs.
+These would be specific projects done on public lands (or as subsidized demonstrations with willing landowners)